ajmeyghani/es6-boiler/readme.md

 # ES6 Boiler

-The simplest boilerplate possible to work with es2015, webpack and babel, for the client and the server.
+The simplest boilerplate possible to work with es2015, webpack and babel, for the client and the server!

 ## Usage